-If you own your primary residence, you are eligible for the Homestead Exemption on your real estate tax.
+If you own your primary residence, you are eligible for the Homestead Exemption on your Real Estate Tax.
 The Homestead Exemption reduces the taxable portion of your property’s assessed value.

 You can get this exemption for a property you own and live in.
 You are still eligible if you have a mortgage or are delinquent on your taxes.

 Property owners with a 10-year residential tax abatement are not eligible.
 You may apply after the abatement expires.
-If you want to remove your abatement to get the Homestead Exemption, complete the abatement cancellation & removal form.
+If you want to remove your abatement to get the Homestead Exemption, complete the abatement cancellation and removal form.
 Once an abatement is removed, it cannot be put back on the property.

 You may be eligible for a conditional Homestead Exemption if your name is not on the property’s deed.
 This may be because:

 - You inherited the house from a deceased relative.

 - A fraudulent mortgage or deed was recorded for your house.

 - You entered into a rent-to-own agreement and have paid all or some of the sale price for the house.

 This exemption will be granted for up to three years from the date of your application.
 Refer to the instructions below for more details on the application process, which is slightly different from the standard Homestead Exemption.

 The final deadline to apply for the Homestead Exemption is December 1 of each year.
 Early filers should apply by September 13, to see approval reflected on their Real Estate Tax bill for the following year.
 Applicants approved after September 13 date will receive a second bill with an adjusted amount due.